gracecuenca/graphics/NOTES.md

 Same goes for Octants VIII and VII

 ## 02/12/18 | Aim: --
-### Represeting Image Data
+### Representing Image Data

 __Edge List (Edge Matrix)__
 - Images are stored as a list of points where each two points define a line
-- [ P0, P1, P1, P2, P2, P0 ] in whcih each P represents a set of (x,y,z) coordinates (will need z coordinate later for rotations)
+- [ P0, P1, P1, P2, P2, P0 ] in which each P represents a set of (x,y,z) coordinates (will need z coordinate later for rotations)

 ## 02/13/18 | Aim: --
 ### Matrix Math for Graphs